List of national flowers: Iran

 The national flower of Iran is the water lily which is also called nymphaea (Niloofare Abi, in Persian).
 The flower is the national flower of Iran since the Achaemenid Empire era (552 BC).

 Israel

 The national flower of Israel is the poppy anemone (Anemone coronaria; calanit metzuya in Hebrew), chosen in 2013 to replace Cyclamen persicum.

 Jordan

-The national flower of Jordan is Black iris (Iris nigricans).
+The national flower of Jordan is black iris (Iris nigricans).

+Kuwait

+The national flower of Kuwait is Arfaj (Rhanterium epapposum).

 Laos

 The national flower of Laos is the plumeria (champa), despite it no longer being endemic.

 Malaysia

 The national flower of Malaysia is the bunga raya (Chinese hibiscus, Hibiscus rosa-sinensis).

 Maldives

 The national flower of the Maldives is the pink polyantha rose (Rosa polyantha), called fiyaathoshi finifenmaa.

 Mongolia

 The national flower of Mongolia is Scabiosa comosa (бэр цэцэг, ber tsetseg).

 Myanmar

 The national flower of Myanmar is Pterocarpus indicus (paduak).

 Nepal

-The national flower of Nepal is the rhododendron.
+The national flower of Nepal is the tree rhododendron (Rhododendron arboreum).

 North Korea

 The national flower of North Korea is the Korean mountain magnolia (Magnolia sieboldii, Korean: 목란/木蘭 mongnan).